Crumbls/laravel-locks/README.md

 You may also listen to the \Crumbls\Lock\Events\ModelLocked and \Crumbls\Lock|events\ModelUnlocked events to know when a model becomes locked or unlocked.
 They both pass one reference, being the model affected.

+## Filament
+We love using Filament.
+You can add a boolean column to the model for lock.id to see if an item is locked.
+I will be developing this out quite a bit in the next few weeks.

 ## Summary

 This package really wasn't put together for public usage, but I was asked to release it.
 If there are any issues,